Michael Fairbanks

 Take it easy.

-Thank you for listening to me.
+Thank you for listening to me and learning together.

 See you all later.